sccn/relica/README.md

 This project was in part supported by the European Union's Horizon 2020 research and innovation programme under Marie Sklodowska-Curie Action agreement no. 750947 (BIREHAB)

-Acknowledgments go to Ramon Martinez-Cancino (SCCN/INC/UCSD 2019) for parallelizing RELICA code and implement its extension for computation on NSG HPC resources, including other ICA algorithms, reworked all GUI and generate the online documentation with Scott Makeig.
+Acknowledgments to Ramon Martinez-Cancino (SCCN/INC/UCSD 2019) for parallelizing the RELICA code and implementing its extension for computation on NSG HPC resources, including other ICA algorithms, reworking all the GUIs and generating the online documentation with Scott Makeig.

-Acknowledgments go also to Prof. Arnaud Delorme and Prof. Scott Makeig (SCCN/INC/UCSD 2019) for the inputs and ideas to perfect the project.
+Acknowledgments also to Prof. Arnaud Delorme and Prof. Scott Makeig (SCCN/INC/UCSD 2019) for input and ideas to perfect the project.

 Clustering and relative visualization within RELICA makes use of  modified  routines from J. Himberg's open source FastICA - ICASSO package